-We have audited the accompanying consolidated balance sheets of XIAO-I CORPORATION (the "Company") as of December 31, 2021 and 2022, the related consolidated statements of operations and comprehensive (loss)/income, changes in deficit and cash flows for each of the three years in the period ended December 31, 2022, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2022, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheet of XIAO-I CORPORATION (the "Company") as of December 31, 2022, the related consolidated statements of operations and comprehensive (loss)/income, changes in deficit and cash flows for each of the two years in the period ended December 31, 2022, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.